UNC Asheville Scholarships (2026–2027) | Costs, Merit Aid & Honors

 Does UNC Asheville offer flagship competitive scholarships?
 No. Unlike some larger UNC campuses, Asheville does not have a separate set of named full-ride or flagship merit competitions outside of Honors or departmental awards.

 If there are no university-wide competitive scholarships, where should students look instead?
-Strong applicants should explore the Honors Program, departmental scholarships, and hidden gem opportunities like study abroad and research stipends.
+Strong applicants should explore the Honors Program, departmental scholarships (most with an April 1 deadline), and hidden gem opportunities like study abroad/research stipends filed through campus offices.

 Do outside scholarships stack with UNCA aid?
 Yes, but the financial aid office may adjust need-based aid to keep the package within federal cost-of-attendance limits.